 Three Reasons Reputation Is Now Currency:

 Digital Due Diligence Is Standard Investors, clients, and partners Google you before they speak with you.
+According to PwC (2024), 74% of investment decisions involve digital due diligence on leadership before any formal engagement.
 If your results lack authority, trust declines instantly.

 Reputation Drives Financial Outcomes McKinsey (2024) confirms that reputation accounts for more than 30% of a company's market capitalization.
 For individual leaders, this translates directly into deal flow and valuation.

-Reputation is no longer soft power — it's hard capital.
+Reputation is no longer soft power — it's hard capital with measurable ROI.

 The Fragility of Neglected Reputations